-The principal risks for the BIIAB are competition, risk of loss of qualification accreditations, regulatory compliance, Government policy and Government funding.
-Competition risk is addressed by maintaining high standards of qualifications through regular review and development as well as expanding the range of qualifications on offer.
+The key risks for the BIIAB remain; competition, risk of loss of qualification accreditations, regulatory compliance, Government policy and Government funding.
+Competition risk is addressed by maintaining high standards of qualifications through regular review and development.
 Accreditation risk is addressed by employing a robust quality assurance process and maintaining a close relationship with regulators.
 The potential impact of changes in Government policy and funding are high in terms of incurring product and system development costs and potential lack of support for qualifications.
 This is addressed with continual monitoring and communication with regulators and maintaining investment where required.
 It is envisaged that on-going investment will be required to address future changes.